Algorithmic Doodle Art

 If you happen to have a computer handy you can then write programs to draw them too.

-Resources: Doodle art algorithms
+Doodle art algorithm sheets

 Here are Algorithmic Doodle Art sheets and solutions that you can download.